Inference Gateway CLI

 .git/,*.env,.infer/) - Sandbox Controls: Restrict tool operations to allowed directories

-- Diff Preview: Visual diff before file modifications
+- Diff Preview: Colored, syntax-aware diff before file modifications

 Tool Configuration